Arp-G/csv2sql/README.md

 <a name="dashboard"></a>
 ## Using csv2sql from your browser

-For ease of use csv2sql also has a browser interface which can be used to easily configure the tool and also provides and execent interface that shows what is the progress of the various running tasks, which files are currently being processed, the current cpu and memory usage, etc.
+For ease of use csv2sql also has a browser interface which can be used to easily configure the tool and also provides an interface that shows what is the progress of the various running tasks, which files are currently being processed, the current cpu and memory usage, etc.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Arp-G/csv2sql/master/.github/images/dashboard.gif" alt="browser interface demo"/>